 Note, though, that the rules and procedures in the second paragraph above are not the core practices of science.
 The real core practices of science are the ones described in the first paragraph: the commitment simply to basing knowledge on observable evidence and to adjusting or rejecting claims that are not supported by such evidence.
 Thus, qualitative research can also be regarded as scientific in this broader sense, for qualitative researchers must base their findings on real observations in the real world and they must be willing to subject both their methods and their findings to close and careful scrutiny, critique and alternate explanations by other researchers, qualitative and quantitative.
 To put it another way, it means that while qualitative research is not subject to the requirements of science in the narrow sense, it must nevertheless be compatible with the findings of this stricter and more narrow kind of science, including the results of controlled experimentation.
 This is a crucial point, for it distinguishes qualitative research and other inexact methods from pseudoscience, which generally resists scrutiny and/or maintains its claims even when they are unsubstantiated or contradicted by evidence.

 I have argued elsewhere (Jackson, 2015a, 2015b) that quantitative and qualitative research stand in a reciprocal relationship to one another.
-The narrowly scientific techniques of quantitative research are aimed at producing knowledge that is “definitive” – i.e., knowledge that is exact and reliable and that supports the objective prediction and control of psychological phenomena – whereas the more flexible and organic techniques of qualitative research are aimed at producing knowledge that is “sensitizing” – i.e. knowledge that is connotatively and heuristically rich and that facilitates the exploration of the subjectively experienced forces of personal and social integration.
+Using terminology developed by Herbert Blumer (1969), the narrowly scientific techniques of quantitative research are aimed at producing knowledge that is “definitive” – i.e., knowledge that is exact and reliable and that supports the objective prediction and control of psychological phenomena – whereas the more flexible and organic techniques of qualitative research are aimed at producing knowledge that is “sensitizing” – i.e. knowledge that is connotatively and heuristically rich and that facilitates the exploration of the subjectively experienced forces of personal and social integration.
 Furthermore, a number of strategies have been developed for combining these two approaches into what is known as mixed methods research (see Jackson, 2015a).
 All of these approaches – quantitative, qualitative, and mixed – would seem to play important roles in expanding our knowledge of human psychology.
 But the degree to which psychology has actually succeeded in this project has been subject to a number of questions, a topic I will address on the next page.